nolecodenovice/Pinteresting/README.md

 Will be joing Tampa Ruby Bridgade to supplement this program.
 Looking forward to meeting beginner programmers like myself.

+Starting to have some fun.
+LET'S DO THIS!

 {by Ryan Bilello}